orlangure/gnomock/readme.md

 completed before it can be considered publicly available:

 - [ ] Implement [presets](#official-presets).
 This list is compiled from the
-  most favorite images in Docker Hub.
+  most popular images in Docker Hub.
 It is a starting point.
 - [ ] Improve README of Gnomock and all the Presets.
 These files show usage examples, but can be improved without turning into full blown guides.
 Users should be able to get started using only Gnomock and Preset README.